Kuwait's ruling emir, Sheikh Nawaf Al Ahmad Al Sabah, dies at age 86

 Authorities gave no cause of death.

-Kuwait’s deputy ruler and his half-brother, Sheikh Meshal Al Ahmad Al Jaber, now 83, is believed to be the world’s oldest crown prince.
-He is in line to take over as Kuwait’s ruler.
+Kuwait’s deputy ruler and his half-brother, Sheikh Meshal Al Ahmad Al Jaber, now 83, had been the world’s oldest crown prince.
+The state-run KUNA news agency said Sheikh Meshal, a longtime leader in the country’s security services, had been named emir Saturday afternoon and now is one of the Gulf Arab countries’ last octogenarian leaders.

-In late November, Sheikh Nawaf was rushed to hospital for an unspecified illness.
-In the time since, the tiny, oil-rich nation had been waiting for news about his health.
+In late November, Sheikh Nawaf was rushed to a hospital for an unspecified illness.
+In the time since, Kuwait had been waiting for news about his health.
 State-run news previously reported that he traveled to the United States for unspecified medical checks in March 2021.

 The health of Kuwait’s leaders remains a sensitive matter in the Middle Eastern nation bordering Iraq and Saudi Arabia, which has seen internal power struggles behind palace doors.

+Those from Sheikh Nawaf’s lifetime, born before oil fully transformed Kuwait from a trading hub into a petrostate, have been fading away with age.
+That, as well as other Gulf Arab nations putting younger and more assertive rulers in power, has increasingly put more pressure on the Al Sabah to pass power onto the next generation.

+In neighboring Saudi Arabia, King Salman, 87, is widely believed to have placed day-to-day rule of his nation in the hands of his 38-year-old son, Crown Prince Mohammed bin Salman.

-Sheikh Nawaf was sworn in as emir following the 2020 death of his predecessor, the late Sheikh Sabah Al Ahmad Al Sabah.
+Sheikh Nawaf was sworn in as emir in 2020 during the coronavirus pandemic, following the death of his predecessor, the late Sheikh Sabah Al Ahmad Al Sabah.
 The breadth and depth of emotion over the loss of Sheikh Sabah, known for his diplomacy and peacemaking, was felt across the region.

+Sheikh Nawaf previously served as Kuwait’s interior and defense minister.
+His political fortunes were never certain despite being part of the ruling Al Sabah family.
+As defense minister, Sheikh Nawaf oversaw the rapid collapse of his forces during Iraqi dictator Saddam Hussein’s invasion of his country in August 1990.
+He faced widespread criticism for his decisions during the war.

+A letter reportedly sent to the country’s ruler at the time alleged that Sheikh Nawaf ordered tank crews not to fire on the approaching Iraqi forces.
+The reasoning behind the alleged order remains unclear.
+Iraq’s battle-hardened forces, after years at war with Iran, easily overwhelmed the country.

-Sheikh Nawaf’s term had been focused on domestic issues as it struggles through political disputes — including the overhaul of Kuwait’s welfare system — which prevented the sheikhdom from taking on debt.
+During his term, he had been focused on domestic issues as the nation struggled through political disputes — including the overhaul of Kuwait’s welfare system — which prevented the sheikhdom from taking on debt.
 That’s left it with little in its coffers to pay bloated public sector salaries, despite generating immense wealth from its oil reserves.

 In 2021, Sheikh Nawaf issued a long-awaited amnesty decree, pardoning and reducing the sentences of nearly three dozen Kuwaiti dissidents in a move aimed at defusing a major government standoff.
 He issued another just before his illness, aiming to resolve that political impasse that also saw Kuwait hold three separate parliamentary elections under his rule.